xyqyear/minecraft-qqbot/README.md

 - commands should be like

-        /command argument0 argument1 @server
+        /command argument0 argument1 /server
         # or
-        /command argument0 argument1 @serveraka
+        /command argument0 argument1 /serveraka

         # e.g.
-        /whitelist add xyqyear @vanilla
+        /whitelist add xyqyear /vanilla
-        /ban xyqyear @v
+        /ban xyqyear /v

-        if there is no @ specification, then send to default server
+        if there is no server specification, then send to default server

 - mc command modules

+    ***TODO: need to update***

     first, you need to declare a tuple called permissions, and add permissions the module might need to the tuple.